juliomateoslangerak/training_materials/README.md

-# training_materials
+# Training materials
-Training materials for python-microscope
+This repository groups some trainng materials that can be used for demoing purposes